 Although the screenplay is very close to the original novel, there is one element conspicuously missing from the movie–well, directly anyway.
 It’s presented very clearly in the novel that Idgie is a lesbian and she and Ruth are a couple despite the mores in the South at the time (and still to this day somewhat).
 The movie brings these elements out indirectly through powerful subtext that is not exactly trying to hide, interestingly enough.
 Because the movie was released prior to films showing healthy homosexual relationships as just as normal as heterosexual ones, the film got creative in how to acknowledge it while not polarizing audiences at the time.
 By in large, the small town of Whistle Stop was certainly not small-minded.
 Showing the progressive nature of this “knock-about place” in how it largely feels about minority communities, the town accepts the two of them and no questions are ever asked about their relationship.
 Idgie and Ruth in particularly display extremely progressive ideals, for the day, because two of their closest friends are members of the town’s black community.
 Big George and Sipsy (played by Cicely Tyson) are important to Idgie and Ruth, and both would do anything for them.

-The story from the past is not the one with social-commentary, the story from the present is also one that has an important message for women or anyone who feels that they cannot be progressive, independent, and successful because of the antiquated ways of a relationship.
+The stories from the past and present are both full of social-commentary, containing an important message for women or anyone who feels that they cannot be progressive, independent, and successful because of the antiquated ways of a relationship or society.
 With Ninny and her stories as inspiration, Evelyn learns that she can be more than her girdle-wearing, dinner-making, frumpy dress self.
 Evelyn is so fired up by Ninny’s stories of Idgie’s escapades, that she begins to take control of her life.
 She gives up her candy bars for aerobics, stops trying to please her misogynistic redneck of a husband and begins a career as a Mary Kay sales professional.
 Through her many visits to spend time with Ninny, she also becomes as passionately devoted to Ninny as Ruth was to Idgie, with this one being truly platonic friendship.

 If you enjoy great dialog and excellent character development, you will fall in love with this movie even if you have yet to do so.
 Fried Green Tomatoes was based on the novel Fried Green Tomatoes at the Whistle Stop Cafe by actress-turned-author Fannie Flagg.
 The four leading ladies deliver outstanding performances!
 It is of no surprise that this movie has stood the test of time.
 Clearly, this is one of the best movies about strength, character, and friendship ever produced.